-We have audited the accompanying financial statements of Metropolitan Sewerage District of Buncombe County, North Carolina (the "District"), which comprise the statement of net position as of June 30, 2022, and the related statement of revenues, expenses and changes in net position and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Metropolitan Sewerage District of Buncombe County, North Carolina (the "District"), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of June 30, 2022, and the changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of June 30, 2023, and the changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.